Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Provides a discussion of major microbial methods, embedded within respective, topical chapters
+- Includes discussion of major microbial methods, embedded within topical chapters

-- Presents information boxes and case studies throughout the text to illustrate major concepts and connect fundamental knowledge with potential applications
+- Includes information boxes and case studies throughout the text to illustrate major concepts and connect fundamental knowledge with potential applications

-- Contains study questions at the end of each chapter that allow readers to evaluate their understanding of the materials
+- Study questions at the end of each chapter allow readers to evaluate their understanding of the materials

 Advanced undergraduate students, beginning graduate students, and professionals working in soil science and soil microbiology